ORNL/DataFed/doc_source/source/system/overview.rst

 .. note::

-  If large collections of data records are moved between allocations, or to new owners, the server-side background task associated with moving the raw data may take a significant time to complete.
+  If large collections of data records are moved between allocations, or to new owners, the server-side background task associated with moving the raw data may take a significant amount of time to complete.
 Progress can be monitored via the web portal or the CLI.

 Metadata
 --------